WeblateOrg/weblate/docs/admin/access.rst

 given action, the check is carried out according to scope, and the following checks are performed in the order:

-1. :guilabel:`Component list` are matched against component or project.
+1. :guilabel:`Component list` is matched against component or project.

 2. :guilabel:`Components` are matched against component or project.

 3. :guilabel:`Projects` are matched against project.

-As you can see, grating access to a component automatically grants user access to a containing project as well.
+As you can see, granting access to a component automatically grants user access to a containing project as well.

 .. note::